HomeDev GuideRecipesAPI Reference

 If your project uses files in the App_Data folder (such as media BLOBs or search indexes), copy them into the publish output manually or include them in your project file so they are published automatically.

-The following steps are performed on the target server and assumes you have moved the artifacts created in the previous section to the new server.
-The web server should have IIS and the .NET 10 Hosting Bundle installed.
+Perform the following steps on the target server.
+The steps assume that you have moved the artifacts from the previous section to the new server.
+The web server must have IIS and the .NET 10 Hosting Bundle installed.
 You also need SQL Server Management Studio to connect to the database server.

 1. Attach the database.
 See Attach a database on MSDN.